georgedashen/StructAlign/README.md

 * [DeepBLAST](https://github.com/flatironinstitute/deepblast)
 * [pLM-BLAST](https://github.com/labstructbioinf/pLM-BLAST)
 * [Foldseek](https://github.com/steineggerlab/foldseek)

+Other methods tested in the manuscript include: BLASTp, Diamond, GTalign, Clustal Omega, mTMalign, 3DCOMB, FoldTree, and Foldmason.

 ## 1. Alignment quality evaluation (accuracy, TM-score)
 For each tool, find the corresponding `*_Malidup.py` or `*_Malisam.py` script to generate results.
 Then use `concatResult.py` to generate a final csv file for accuracy or reference-independent metrics such as TM-scores and RMSD.
 If you want to know how we calculate the accuracy and extract the metrics from TMalign result, see the subsession.
 The integrated results can be generated with the following pipeline: